anapyx/anapyx/README.md

 ➔ 🖌️ Main hobbies are playing the piano and gaming.

 ➔ 💬 Besides communicating with computers, I love studying some natural languages!
-I'm native in Portuguese, advanced in English, intermediate in French and a beginner in Chinese :)
+I'm native in Portuguese, advanced in English, intermediate in French.
+I also study Chinese and Korean for fun :)

 <h2>
   <img src="https://github.com/anapyx/anapyx/assets/95313202/72671ae1-b451-4425-b3a0-1128946f4537" width="35px"/>